Ares2k/Ares2k/README.md

 - 📖 Currently a final year student in Technological University Dublin.
 - 👀 I’m interested in full stack development.
 - 🌱 I’m currently working on a social chat platform for university students.
-- 💞️ I’m looking to collaborate on any web development projects.
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/tsult/).<br><br>

 ## 💻 Languages & Technologies